 “Cosmic Funk” by the Mad Dog Fire Department is one of the distinguished few last records put out on the historic TK Disco label before it went bankrupt.

-The distinct funky soul of the era that birthed it shines like the mirrors on a disco ball.
+The funk and soul is like the mirrors on a disco ball.
 But the track is just as at home as a backyard bbq in Miami with everybody dancing, ribs on the grill, cold drinks in a cooler, and purple smoke in the air.

-There is a distinct island groove in the choppy guitars, perfect syncopation, thumping bass lines, tribal calls, and use of repetition in the groove.
+There is a distinct island groove in the choppy guitars, syncopation, thumping bass, sharpened hooks, and use of repetition in the groove.